 In 2020, Nike announced the acceleration of its digital strategy and investment in its highest potential areas, which it said would lead to job cuts in stores.
 Zara said that it plans to cut 1,200 stores over two years and invest €2.7 billion in store-based digital.
 Still, we do not believe the curtain is falling on physical channels.
 Instead, from the wreckage of last year, a sleeker, more focused offering will emerge.
 That offering will combine the best of human and automated services—the beginning of a truly “bionic” customer experience.

-We see brands rethinking store formats and leveraging data and analytics to predict footfall, manage assortments, and built personalised offerings.
+We see brands rethinking store formats and leveraging data and analytics to predict footfall, manage assortments, and build personalised offerings.
 Flagship stores will be branded as discovery zones and tasked with creating emotional connections with customers.
 We have already seen Burberry and Nike, as well as digitally native ARIAS New York, invest in hybrid spaces and deploy technologies such as apps and body scans to create more compelling experiences.

 At the same time, we are likely to see more nuanced assessments of store ROI based on a combination of digital and physical lenses.
 With companies in China leading the way, brands will engage even more closely with social media to offer shoppers exclusive content and personalized experiences.